Irvine Thanvi Natas (ITN) are committed to the protection and security of your data and privacy.

 This notice is liable to change, as the data protection regime evolves.
 When we make significant changes, we will notify clients by email.
 We will also revise the published notice on our website, as well as keeping a record of the changes.

 We are hopeful that you will not have a need to complain, as we take your data protection and privacy seriously.
 Indeed, we trust that you will be pleased by the approach taken in this notice.
 However, should you find it necessary to complain, we suggest that you contact the solicitor on your case in the first instance.

-In the event that you are not satisfied with the resolution from your solicitor, please contact our data protection officer on DPO@ITNsolicitors.com.
-As above, our current data protection officer is Mr Ravi Naik.
+In the event that you are not satisfied with the resolution from your solicitor, please contact our data protection director on enquiries@ITNsolicitors.com.
+Our current data protection director is Mr Nadeem Thanvi.